The Good News About Thyroid Hair Loss… It Can Grow Back

 It’s fine to do something about your eyebrows if you are self-conscious but do make sure you keep an eye on them.

-The reason being, you can use your eyebrow hair growth as a marker for whether or not you are on the right track.
+The reason is, you can use your eyebrow hair growth as a marker for whether or not you are on the right track.

 It’s a GREAT sign when you start to see your eyebrow hair grow back.